-See section 32.62.010.A of the sign code for a listing of signs that are regulated by the sign code, but are exempt from permit and registration.
+Some signs are regulated by the sign code, but are exempt from permit or registration requirements.
+See section 32.62.010.A of the sign code for a listing of signs that are exempt from permits or registration.

 (1) Sign Permits:

 Required for installing new permanent signs and for structurally altering or relocating existing permanent signs on private property.
-Except for certain portable signs, private signs are prohibited in street right-of-ways.
+Except for certain portable signs, private signs are prohibited in street rights-of-ways.
 Some private signs may project from a building into the street right-of-way.
 Indirect lighting (wall washing or backlit) for a sign requires a separate electrical permit.
 Types of signs include freestanding, monument, projecting, signs on awning, fascia/wall, painted wall/adhered, pitched roof and marquee.
 Signs are regulated by size (total area), height, placement, construction and wiring.
-Electrical components within a sign such as internal or neon lighting are covered by the sign permit, but to connect to it an electrical permit is required for the sign circuit.
+Electrical components within a sign such as internal or neon lighting are covered by the sign permit, but to connect to it a circuit, an electrical permit is required.
 See section 32.32.010 for the sign standards in the residential and open space zones and section 32.32.020 for sign standards in the commercial, employment and industrial zones.

 (2) Awning Permit: